Next Start

 1997 Super Sherpa: The Super Sherpa was released as a dual-sport motorcycle and featured a 249cc, four-stroke engine.
 The bike’s multipurpose off-road performance made it a popular model.

-2000 Ninja ZX-12R: The newest Ninja became the flagship on the model of the brand and featured the first mass-produced aluminum monocoque frame.
+2000 Ninja ZX-12R: The newest Ninja became the flagship model of the brand and featured the first mass-produced aluminum monocoque frame.

 2006 ZZR1400: Also known as the Ninja ZX-14 in North America, the sport bike was touted as the most powerful ever produced by Kawasaki.
 Able to reach 60 mph in 2.5 seconds, the bike balanced performance and handling.